govuk-one-login/di-account-data-backend/README.md

 # di-account-data-backend

 Backend functions & data required by services accross Auth and Account.
 This is a serverless application for AWS.
 It's built and deployed using the [SAM CLI](https://aws.amazon.com/serverless/sam/).

+Purpose and function of the DI Account Data AWS accounts and repositories is described in [this ADR](https://github.com/alphagov/di-account-data-backend/blob/main/docs/adr/0001-use-and-function-of-di-account-data.md).

 ## Prerequisites